Mairooriam/.HW-Reader/readme.md

 # TreeToMermaid / HwTool

-## Overview
+Goals were:

+✅ Learning!

+✅ Library design-

+✅ Learn handling XML files- **For the project i used TinyXML2**

+✅ Import HW from CSV and combine to exsisting .hw.  **Works somewhat im very specific cases and with specific cards**

+❌ API that is impossible to miss use. **Currenly API is easy to miss use**

+❌ Rendering **Bad implementation of the library and time limits didn't allow this**

+❌ Tests **Didnt make tests**

 TreeToMermaid is a tool for importing, manipulating, and exporting hardware configuration data, with a focus on visualizing module connections as Mermaid diagrams.
+Project is created with Automation studio in mind.
+Just barely working and will have alot of unwanted behavior.

 ### Usage

 Importing valid [Hardware.hw](Hardware.hw) and exporting it in mermaid should look like this.
+Make sure you move hardware.hw or test.csv to the working directory.
 ```cpp
 HwTool::Hw hw;
 hw.importHW("Hardware.hw")